Best Sources of Calcium and Calcium Supplements

 Beware of These Types of Calcium Supplements

-Coral Calcium - inorganic form of calcium and could contribute to calcium deposits as well as calcification in your body.
+Coral Calcium - inorganic form of calcium.
+Could contribute to calcium deposits and calcification in your body.

 Antacids - use low quality calcium and inorganic calcium.